jadeaxon/typing-practice-launcher/README.md

 AHK script to launch my daily typing practice.

 Here's the idea:
-- [ ] Run at startup.
-At first will launch by `<C-A t>` hotkey.
+- [ ] Be able to start practice by `<C-A t>` hotkey.
+- [ ] Run at Windows startup, but only before noon.
 - [ ] Stay persistent to provide hotkeys for TypeRacer.
 Don't want to use mouse at all.
 - [ ] Open Typing.txt.
-Extract current BPM from there.
+- [ ] Extract current BPM from Typing.txt.
-- [ ] Open web metronome and set BPM.
-Start metronome.
+- [ ] Open web metronome.
+- [ ] Set BPM and start metronome.
 - [ ] Set laptop volume to 15.
 - [ ] Open TypeRacer.
-Start a practice.
+- [ ] Start a solo practice in TypeRacer.
 - [ ] Open Keybr in another browser tab.
-- [ ] Hotkey to close on success: Bump BPM, close everything, and exit.
+- [ ] Provide hotkey to close on success: Bump BPM, close everything, and exit.